 This approach means you’re breaking problems into smaller and simpler pieces, which are often more manageable than tackling everything at once.

-The key thing to remember is that these user flows can guide ways to manipulate necessary data so that your users to accomplish their jobs.
+The key thing to remember is that these user flows can guide you in manipulating necessary data so that your users to accomplish their jobs.

 Working on a library?
 What are the minimum arguments necessary, with the fewest calls, for your user to do her job?